A Dichotomy Theorem for Ordinal Ranks in MSO: The dichotomy game

-\cref{fig:round-of-game} depicts an~example of a~round of the game $\CG_\CA$.
-First \adam declares a~subset $T'_n=\{q_0,q_1\}$ effectively removing the state $q_2$ from the $\sT$ side.
-Note that some states might repeat on both sides.
-Once the letter $a_n=a$ is chosen by \eve, there are six possible transitions from the considered states: one from each of them, except the state $q_1$ which has two possible transitions, $\delta_1$ over $(a,0)$ and $\delta_2$ over $(a,1)$. \eve declares a~set of selectors
+\Cref{fig:round-of-game} depicts an~example of a~round of the game $\CG^N_\CA$.
+Once the letter $a_n=\mathsf{a}$ is chosen by \eve, there are six possible transitions from the considered states: one from each of them, except the state $q_3$ which has two possible transitions, $\delta_3$ over $(a,0)$ and $\delta_4$ over $(a,1)$.
+Then, \eve declares a~set of selectors

-Thus, the selectors for the transitions $\delta_0$ and $\delta_2$ are in the mode $\fb$, while the remaining selectors are in the mode~$\fg$.
-Once \adam chooses the~direction $d_{n+1}=\dL$, we gather into new sets $T_{n+1}$ and $R_{n+1}$ the states sent by the transitions in the direction $\dL$.
-The transitions $\delta_0$ and $\delta_1$ provide their left states into $T_{n+1}$.
-However, in the case of transition $\delta_2$ the direction of the selector is $\dR$ while the direction chosen by \adam is $\dL$ and therefore the left state of this transition goes to $R_{n+1}$.
-Regarding the transitions on the $\sR$ side, $\delta_3$ provides its state to $T_{n+1}$ because this transition is over $(a,1)$.
-The transition $\delta_4$ provides its state to $R_{n+1}$ because this transition is over $(a,0)$.
-Finally, the transition $\delta_5$ does not provide its state anywhere, because its mode is $\fg$ and its direction is $\dR$, different than the direction $\dL$ chosen by \adam.
-The states provided by the transitions $\delta_0$ and $\delta_1$ are both $q'_0$ and are therefore merged.
+Thus, the selectors for the transitions $\delta_3$ and $\delta_5$ are in the mode $\fb$, while the remaining selectors are in the mode~$\fg$.
+Once \adam chooses the~direction $d_{n+1}=\dL$, we gather into a~flow $\mu_{n+1}$ the state\=/flows sent in the direction $\dL$ by the selectors corresponding to particular transitions.
+The transition $\delta_0$ provides its left state $q_0'$ to the side $\sR$, because this transition is over $(a,0)$.
+The transition $\delta_1$ provides its left state $q_1'$ to the side $\sT$, because this transition is over $(a,1)$.
+However, $\delta_2$ does not provide its state anywhere, because the direction of the selector is $\dR$ while the direction chosen by \adam is $\dL$ (and the mode is $\fg$, as for all transitions on the side $\sR$).
+Coming now to the $\sT$ side: in the case of transition $\delta_3$, the direction $\dR$ of the selector is different from the direction $\dL$ chosen by \adam and therefore the left state of this transition goes to the side $\sR$.
+Finally, the transitions $\delta_4$ and $\delta_5$ provide their left states to the side $\sT$; these states are both $q'_2$.
 This means that the final flow $\mu_{n+1}$ is

-When \adam chooses a~back\=/marking $\bar\mu_{n+1}$ of the flow $\mu_{n+1}$, he needs to make a~choice which state\=/flow to select for the pair $(q'_0,\sT)$ as there are two possible choices.
+Next, \adam chooses a~back\=/marking $\bar\mu_{n+1}\subseteq\mu_{n+1}$, taking the second, the third, and the fourth state\=/flow from the above set, which determines the sets $R_{n+1}$ and $T_{n+1}$ constituting the next position of the game.
+He had to choose at most one state\=/flow leading to the pair $(q'_2,\sT)$.
+The other state\=/flows could be either taken to $\bar\mu_{n+1}$ or not; in our case \adam decided not to take the state flow leading to $(q'_0,\sR)$, so $q_0'$ is not included in $R_{n+1}$.
+Note that some states (in our case $q_1'$) might repeat on both sides.
+When resolving the winning condition, part \itemfont{A($N$)} takes into account the back\=/marking $\bar\mu_{n+1}$ chosen by $\adam$, while part \itemfont{B} the full flow $\mu_{n+1}$.